 When I was in Haworth, which is where Charlotte Bronte and her sisters grew up, I got lost out on the moors.
 (Yes, I did call for Heathcliff, but to no avail.
 It also rained.
 A lot.)

-All in all, don’t be afraid to travel alone … whether it’s to the other side of the world, or the other side of the street.
-I am SO extremely late to meet a couple of friends for coffee, so that’s going to have to be my profound, concluding statement.
-Sorry, Tegan and Cilla.
-Your coffee’s on me.
+All in all, don’t be afraid to travel alone—whether it’s to the other side of the world or the other side of the street.

-Ellen White was born in the US, raised in NZ and now works as a copy editor and typesetter for a small publishing company in the UK.
+Ellen White was born in the US, raised in New Zealand and now works as a copy editor and typesetter for a small publishing company in the United Kingdom.